Bahay na bato: Batanes

 The Ivatan people of Batanes have a very different style of bahay na bato.
-As the islands of Batanes were absorbed to the colonial Philippines much later through Spanish conquest, their bahay na bato developed much later as well.
+As the islands of Batanes were absorbed by the colonial Philippines much later through Spanish conquest, their bahay na bato developed much later as well.
 Structures combined the pre-colonial Ivatan-style (presumably the jin-jin) and colonial Filipino-style bahay na bato, particularly the northern style from Ilocos and Cagayan, but with the use of thick limestone blocks instead of the bricks traditionally used in the northern mainland.
 In addition, structures incorporated practical methods suitable to their unique environment prone to destructive typhoons.
 Their variant styles include the common sinadumparan, which is similar to the mainland bahay na bato, having storage areas below and living quarters above.
 However, the storage floor is partially underground, acting as a basement, and the first floor serves as living quarters, appearing as a one-story house.
-The rakuh style however upholds the mainland tradition of having the first floor as storage and the second floor as living quarters, appearing as a two-storey house.
+The rakuh style, however, upholds the mainland tradition of having the first floor as storage and the second floor as living quarters, appearing as a two-storey house.
 The mainland bahay na bato influence is very much clear in the rakuh building.

 Other buildings

 Many convents, monasteries, schools, hospitals, offices, stations, etc. also adapted the bahay kubo architecture to the Spanish colonial style.
-As a result, many of these buildings ends up being a bahay na bato as well.
+As a result, many of these buildings end up being bahay na bato as well.

 Examples of such buildings include the University of Santo Tomas (Intramuros), Colegio de Santa Rosa Manila campus, San Juan de Dios Educational Foundation, Tutuban station, AMOSUP hospital, Hotel de Oriente in Binondo, Malacañang Palace, and many other church convents which are still standing today.